 In general, an adoption process can take months to complete.
 There are many steps in place to determine the eligibility of an adoptive parent and to match that parent(s) with the right adoptive child.

-Throughout the adoption process, there are many legal documentations that need to be submitted, fees that need to be paid, and an in-depth review of the adoptive parent(s) and their lifestyle to be conducted.
+Throughout the adoption process, there is much legal documentation that needs to be submitted, fees that need to be paid, and an in-depth review of the adoptive parent(s) and their lifestyle to be conducted.

 Not every adoption goes smoothly either.
 There may be times when adoptive parents face the fact that their adoption isn’t going to happen as soon as they thought because of various factors.